 - Always wear socks to absorb excess moisture.
 This will help prevent odor and stains.

 - Allow the boots to air dry between wearings, if possible.

 - Keep the boots in a cool dry area when not in use.
 Avoid extreme temperatures.

 - Add a sachet (cedar, lavender or plain baking soda) during the off-season to keep the insides smelling fresh.

 Amazonian Indians, Goodyear, and a Duke

 It was actually the native Indians of the Amazon who "discovered" rubber boots.
 The Indians would collect the latex sap from the bark of the rubber tree.
 Then they would dip their feet in the sap and hold them over the fire for as long as possible to solidify the sap, the first rubber boots.

-Centuries later, in 1839, Charles Goodyear developed a way to keep rubber pliable in both extreme heat and cold by combining rubber sap and sulphur and then heating the mixture.
+Centuries later, in 1839, Charles Goodyear developed a way to keep rubber pliable in both extreme heat and cold by combining rubber sap and sulfur and then heating the mixture.
 He used his vulcanized rubber to create boots and, of course, tires.

 It was an English Duke, the first Duke of Wellington, who made rubber boots a fashion statement.
 Arthur Wellesley popularized a rubber boot based on the design of leather Hessian boots.
 They became a staple while hunting and gardening for the British aristocracy in the early 19th century.